A message exchange system between ELNOs

 Interoperability also gives customers choice and supports competition.
 Competition can lead to better customer outcomes, including higher quality services, lower prices and ongoing innovation.

 Interoperability may take many different forms.
 A potential model is outlined below.
-This model was proposed by NSW’s Independent Pricing and Regulatory Tribunal in their draft report.
+This model was proposed by NSW’s Independent Pricing and Regulatory Tribunal in their final report.

 This model of interoperability shows two ELNOs, ELNO A and ELNO B having a direct connection with one another and sharing information.
 In this particular model, one of the interconnected ELNO’s functions will be to complete financial settlement and lodge information.